sparkfabrik/company-playbook/content/resources/role-iac-mid-developer.md

 #### Lucidity

-You have a clear idea of what's expected from you and what you have to do to match the expectation.
-When you feel like you lost your goals, you speak up and do your best to have them clarified.
+You have clear what's expected from you and what you have to do to match the expectation.
+When you feel like you lost your goals, you speak up and do your best to have them clear.

 <span class='score only-print'>